What is a View

 Viewpoints

-A viewpoint is the (abstract) point or location from which a stakeholder is looking at data.
+A Viewpoint is the (abstract) point or location from which a stakeholder looks at data.

-A stakeholder has needs and interests because of his or her experience, expertise, job, or role.
-So there are things they find important to see, understand, or know.
+A stakeholder has needs and interests because of their experience, expertise, job, or role.
+So, there are things they find important to see, understand, or know.
 With views, we can provide that.

 A view can be linked to a stakeholder view and viewpoint.

-The easiest way of setting views is via Classes.
-If you provide one or more classes for a view, then these data objects match these classes.
+Providing classes is the easiest way to define views.
+If you provide one or more classes for a view, these data objects match these classes.

 If you provide an attribute and a value, then Dragon1 will only let through data objects that match with these classes, attributes, and values.

-A second way of setting up a view is via relationships.
-If you provide a relationship in the collaboration application, Dragon1 will only let through data objects that have a matching relationship.
+Adding relationships is a second way to define views.
+If you add a relationship in the collaboration application, Dragon1 will only let through data objects that have a matching relationship.

 If you configure one or more rules, Dragon1 will only let through data objects that match the rules.